Sinterklaas: Arrival from Spain

 Roll through the streets, all free unclaim'd [...]

 The text presented here comes from a pamphlet that John Pintard released in New York in 1810.
 It is the earliest source mentioning Spain in connection to Sinterklaas.
 Pintard wanted St. Nicholas to become patron saint of New York and hoped to establish a Sinterklaas tradition.
 Apparently he got help from the Dutch community in New York, that provided him with the original Dutch Sinterklaas poem.
 Strictly speaking, the poem does not state that Sinterklaas comes from Spain, but that he needs to go to Spain to pick up the oranges and pomegranates.
 So the link between Sinterklaas and Spain goes through the oranges, a much appreciated treat in the 19th century.
 Later the connection with the oranges got lost, and Spain became his home.
+Traditionally, the city of origin of the steamboat has been the port city of Alicante (Spain).
+This could be based on the fact that Alicante's patron is Saint Nicholas, and that the city's cathedral is dedicated to this saint.
+The province of Alicante is also famous for its oranges.

 Period leading up to Saint Nicholas' Eve

-In the weeks between his arrival and 5 December, Sinterklaas visits schools, hospitals, and shopping centers.
+In the weeks between his arrival and 5 December, Sinterklaas visits schools, hospitals, and shopping centres.
 He is said to ride his white-grey horse over the rooftops at night, delivering gifts through the chimney to the well-behaved children.
 Traditionally, naughty children risked being caught by Black Pete, who carried a jute bag and willow cane for that purpose.

 Before going to bed, children each leave a single shoe next to the fireplace chimney of the coal-fired stove or fireplace (or in modern times close to the central heating radiator, or a door).
 They leave the shoe with a carrot or some hay in it and a bowl of water nearby "for Sinterklaas' horse", and the children sing a Sinterklaas song.
 The next day they find some candy or a small present in their shoes.

 Typical Sinterklaas treats traditionally include mandarin oranges, pepernoten, speculaas (sometimes filled with almond paste), banketletter (pastry filled with almond paste) or a chocolate letter (the first letter of the child's name made out of chocolate), chocolate coins, suikerbeest (animal-shaped figures made of sugary confection), and marzipan figures.
-Newer treats include gingerbread biscuits or and a figurine of Sinterklaas made of chocolate and wrapped in coloured aluminium foil.
+Newer treats include gingerbread biscuits and a figurine of Sinterklaas made of chocolate and wrapped in coloured aluminium foil.